Am0031/password-generator/README.md

 ## Technologies

 HTML and CSS structures were already provided.
 The focus here was on developing the Javascript aspect of the password generator.
+For this we used arrow functions (ES6).

 ## Details of the steps followed